aws/aws-cdk/packages/@aws-cdk/aws-stepfunctions/README.md

 // ...

 const queue = new sns.Queue(this, 'Queue');
-const task = new sns.SendMessageTask(this, 'Send', {
+const task = new sfn.Task(this, 'Send', {
-    queue,
-    messageBodyPath: '$.message',
+    task: new tasks.SendToQueue(queue, {
+        messageBody: JsonPath.stringFromPath('$.message'),
         // Only for FIFO queues
-    messageGroupId: '$.messageGroupId',
+        messageGroupId: JsonPath.stringFromPath('$.messageGroupId'),
+    })
 });
 ```